Real Talk: Beauty Gurus Should Not Be Playing Doctor

 So here’s the problem – in the US, vitamins and supplements aren’t regulated by the FDA.
 That basically means any jerk can put snake oil in a pill, sell it to people and rake in the cash.
 As long as it isn’t doesn’t cause adverse effects or run afoul of drug labeling standards, you’re pretty much in the clear.
 I personally find that absolutely mind-boggling, but that’s a whole other tangent.
 The point is, you don’t have to have any kind of education, training, or background in medicine, biochemistry, pharmacy, nothing.

 But vitamins and supplements are generally safe, right?
 Eh, it depends.
-And therein lies my problem with beauty gurus (or any random person on the internet, for that matter) giving advice on supplements and medications.
+And therein lies my problem with beauty gurus (or any random person on the internet, for that matter) giving advice on supplements and medications, that is why you should get them from safe places, go deal now to buy them.
 Most are probably find for most people, but they might also be a huge no-no based on certain health conditions.
 Halo Beauty posted a photo of the back of the vitamin bottle on their instagram page (which I’m not linking to because I refuse to drive traffic there), so let’s take a look at the ingredients.
 I transcribed these from the photo, so please let me know if you catch any misspellings.
 I also went ahead and linked any contraindications/warnings that turned up from a quick google search:

 - Vitamin C, 60mg

 - Vitamin B2 (Riboflavin), 5mg

 - Catalase, 2500 IU